 Before you jump into your session, here's what you should know about engagement photoshoots.
 For starters:

-Whether you and your significant other are world travelers or would rather just Netflix n' chill, location is everything for making your engagement photos unique.
+Whether you and your significant other are world travelers or would rather just Netflix and chill, location is everything for making your engagement photos unique.

 Your Favorite Spot: Have a go-to coffee shop where the barista knows both of your orders?
 Or a brewery where you meet for happy hour every week?
 Use these personal spots as inspiration for your engagement shoot to save the memories of these places for years to come.